 Any new opportunity to earn frequent flyer points is a welcome news for many members!
 But not everyone is entirely convinced.
 Some members believe that being locked into a two year contract is not worth the relatively small amount of bonus points on offer.

 That’s not a very attractive serve of points in exchange for being locked in to a 24-month contract… Especially when Vodafone themselves offer several other plans that don’t require that long a commitment.

 Some members also express concerns about Vodafone’s poor coverage and levels of customer service.
 In Vodafone’s defence, many existing customers have reported that coverage has improved greatly in recent years.
 Although most agree that Telstra does still offer superior coverage in regional areas.

 For regular overseas travellers, Vodafone offers arguably the best value.
-Customers can use their phone overseas for an extra $5 a day, or for free in New Zealand.
+Customers can use their phone overseas for an extra $5 a day, or for free in New Zealand until 2018.
 This is significantly better than what is offered by both Telstra and Optus.

 Have been using Vodafone for more than 10 years and never had an issue.
 I utilize the $5.00 International roaming and have found it to be excellent.
 Had a work phone that was on optus and had a hell of a lot more issues than with Vodafone.
 Guess I have been lucky.
 Have always found Telstra to be expensive and less flexible with its plan and hopeless when it comes to overseas roaming.
 I am certainly considering this.

 New Vodafone customers can take advantage of the points on offer straight away.
 Existing customers can switch for free to a Qantas Red plan of equal or greater value to their current plan in order to start earning Qantas points.